getimmerza/immerza-sdk/readme.md

 # immerza-sdk-package

+## Installation
+* Recommended: Add this repo as a submodule to your existing one
+* Download only the contents of the repo with the Download ZIP Button
+* **IMPORTANT: The folder should be inside the assets folder and have the name "Immerza"**

 ## Setup
 * Add a GameObject with an ImmerzaLuaManager component into your scene
 * After that you can add a LuaComponent to any GameObject you like and reference your Lua script, the fields you want to reference from within the scene and/or any assets you want to have available in your Lua script